x11vnc/x11vnc-desktop/README.md

 This Docker image is constructed to be compatible with Singularity.
 This has been tested with Singularity v3.5.
-If your system does not yet have Singularity, you may need to install it by following [these instructions](https://www.sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps).
+If your system does not yet have Singularity, you may need to install it by following [these instructions](https://www.sylabs.io/guides/3.9/user-guide/quick_start.html#quick-installation-steps).
 You must have root access to install Singularity, but you can use Singularity as a regular user after it has been installed.
 If you do not have root access, you may need to ask your system administrator to install it for you.
 It is recommended you use Singularity v2.6 or later.

-To use the Docker image with Singularity, please issue the command
+To use the Docker image with Singularity v3.x, please issue the command
 ```
 singularity run docker://x11vnc/docker-desktop:latest
 ```